dappmesh/dappmesh/docs/architecture/data-product.md

 - **Security:** Uses custom resources to define users, roles, policies, secrets, tokens, and certificates.

 - **Metadata:** It holds the fundamental data quantum unit as the [Data Application Model's](./application-model.md) core.
-To this end, it specifies a set of CRDs to describe every possible state of the data (schema, lineage, and versioning), the transitions between states (data flow and orchestration), and the contracts for producers and consumers.
+To this end, it specifies a set of CRDs to describe every possible state of the data (schema, lineage, and versioning), the transitions between states (data flow and orchestration), and the data contracts for producers and consumers.

 ### 1.2.
 Structural Components

-- **Security:** Managed by Kubernetes APIs and cloud-native applications such as cert-manager, cloud IAM, and cloud key vault.
+- **Security:** Managed by Kubernetes APIs and cloud-native applications such as network policy, encryption, cert-manager, cloud IAM, and cloud key vault.

-- **Metadata:** Stored in the cluster-wide metadata distributed database.
+- **Metadata:** Stored in the cluster-wide metadata distributed database ([SurrealDB](https://surrealdb.com)).

 ## 2. Processing Layer

 ### 2.1.
 Logical Components

-- **Pipeline:** Stream and batch pipeline CRDs can reference pre-defined core processing API, create custom SQL transforms, and deployed from code repositories.
+- **Pipeline:** Stream and batch pipeline CRDs can reference the pre-defined core processing API, create custom SQL transforms, and link custom code repositories into declarative flows.

 - **Orchestration:** Declaratively define DAGs, triggers, flows, and complex distributed transactions.